 - Pacific Magazine, 30 top thinkers under 30, Social Sciences (2015)

-Faculty Fellow Laura Miller-Graff (psychology and peace studies) has recently co-authored a new article in Journal of Crime and Justice.
+The research of Faculty Fellow Laura Miller-Graff (psychology and peace studies) was highlighted in a news article from the Notre Dame College of Arts and Letters.